digital-preservation/PRONOM_Research/Submissions/Raw JPEG2000 Codestream/README.md

 Based on the specification, start of codestream marker (0xFF4F) followed by image and tile size marker (0xFF51) at BOF, end of codestream marker (0xFFD9) at EOF.

+## Example
+balloon.j2c attached courtesy of the OPF corpus